google/WebFundamentals/src/content/en/updates/2018/10/animation-worklet.md

     ).play();

 Instead of passing `document.timeline`, we are creating a new `ScrollTimeline`.
-You might be able to guess it, a `ScrollTimeline` doesn't use time but the `scrollSource`'s scroll position to set the `currentTime` in the worklet.
-Being scrolled all the way to the top (or left) is means `currentTime = 0`, while being scrolled all the way to the bottom (or right) sets `currentTime` to `timeRange`.
+You might have guessed it, `ScrollTimeline` doesn't use time but the `scrollSource`'s scroll position to set the `currentTime` in the worklet.
+Being scrolled all the way to the top (or left) means `currentTime = 0`, while being scrolled all the way to the bottom (or right) sets `currentTime` to `timeRange`.
 If you scroll the box in this [demo](https://animation-worklet-article.glitch.me/scroller.html), you can